Children's Hospital is part of the UPMC family.

 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

-The team at the Brain Care Institute works hard to provide treatment, education, and guidance as each baby grows and develops.
+The team at the Brain Care Institute at Children's Hospital of Pittsburgh of UPMC works hard to provide treatment, education, and guidance as each baby grows and develops.
 Our main goal for children with hydrocephalus is to determine the underlying cause of hydrocephalus, if present, and to promptly treat both the hydrocephalus and the reason for its development before irreversible changes in the brain occur.

 A team of specialists will determine if medications or additional procedures should be used.
-The key to treating hydrocephalus successfully is early detection and treatment, and prevention of infection through frequent medical evaluations.
+The key to caring for hydrocephalus in infants is early detection and treatment, and prevention of infection through frequent medical evaluations.

 The shunt consists of three parts:

 Some children with certain types of hydrocephalus can be treated successfully in a minimally invasive manner through endoscopic intraventricular surgery.
 An endoscope is used to create bypass channels for fluid to flow around an area of obstruction (as in an endoscopic third ventriculostomy or an endoscopic septostomy) or to directly treat an obstructing lesion, such as endoscopic cyst fenestration.

 Hydrocephalus can affect a child’s brain and development.
 The extent of the problem depends on the severity of the hydrocephalus, and whether brain or other organ system problems exist.